Night Diaper — Complete Guide to Dry Nights with Cloth Diapers

 1. Early in the diaper period — when nights are short

-Frequently asked questions about the night diaper
+Common questions about night diapers

 Can the night diaper be used during the day too?